andredesousa/javascript-unit-testing-best-practices/README.md

 ## Avoid mocks in favor of stubs and spies

-We got to stub some dependencies since we can’t do everything in our tests as we do in a real environment.
+We got to stub some dependencies since we can't do everything in our tests as we do in a real environment.
-Our tests shouldn’t depend on anything outside and they should be isolated.
+Our tests shouldn't depend on anything outside and they should be isolated.
 Therefore, we stub all the dependencies that commit side effects so that we can just test what we want to test in isolation.
 We just stub any network request code.
 We watch what we want to check is called with spies.